Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 • Host Hotels: We recommend our two host hotels – The View Hotel and Goulding’s Lodge.

-• Additional Options: Kayenta, Arizona (25 minutes) and Mexican Hat, Utah (20 minutes) also have additional lodging options.
+• Additional Options: Kayenta, Arizona (25 minutes) and Mexican Hat, Utah (20 minutes) also have additional lodging options if The View and Goulding’s do not have space available.

 Awards